 The monument itself features a Roman victory column of roughly 75 feet in height.
 Atop the column is a female figure, eleven feet in height, wearing a crown of 13 stars representing “America.”
 In one hand she holds an American flag, in the other a sword and laurel wreath.

 There is something of a mystery regarding the base of the column.
 There are four projecting pedestals which once held four bronze statues representing a soldier, a sailor, and allegorical figures depicting history and peace.
 The pedestals are now conspicuously empty.
 Depending on which article one reads, the statues have either been stolen or removed and placed in storage.
-While the latter seems more probable to me, I haven’t been able to locate a definitive source on the matter.
+While the latter seems more probable, a definitive source on the matter proves elusive.